-Great marketing campaigns are hard to come by.
+Great marketing campaign ideas are hard to come by.
 In B2B, they’re even rarer.
 So what are the magic ingredients that make the best stand out?
 Is it an eye-watering budget?
-Definitely.
-But whether you’re flush with cash or scraping coins together, there are core elements from these great campaigns we can adopt for our own.
+Maybe.
+But whether you’re flush with cash or scraping coins together, there are core elements from these great campaigns we can all learn from:

 Printers aren’t exactly the sexiest of products….is something you won’t be able to say after you’ve seen this campaign.
 Who knew one of the most intense web series ever made would be produced by HP?
 It just goes to show that no matter your product, your marketing campaign should never be boring.
 HP made this 3-part cinematic web series as a thriller – fast-paced, high stakes, and it often gets compared with the hugely successful TV series Mr. Robot for its focus on cybersecurity.
 The campaign raises awareness of the security risks businesses are facing, in the context of their insecure digital printers.